-Honesty and Trust
+Honesty and trust

 Recovery not only requires honesty from yourself but honesty with others.
-Honesty is key when having a conversation about your addiction.
+Honesty is key when having a conversation about addiction.
 Hiding details, lying and withholding information can prove to be more detrimental if they surface later.
 Doubt and betrayal could develop if found you are lying or withholding important information that family and loved ones should be aware of.
-Being honest with your loved ones about your addiction helps build trust as you are confiding in them of your addiction.
-This will allow your family and love ones to understand what you are struggling with and how they can help you during recovery.

-Timing and Location
+Timing and location

 Choose a time and location that is appropriate for this conversation.
 This should be a private place where you and your loved ones can speak without any interruptions.
 You don’t want any distractions to prevent everyone involved not getting their turn to speak and expressing their feelings.
 And don’t rush this conversation minutes before another engagement as you’ll want to plan on discussing this for a couple of hours.